benoitc/gunicorn/docs/source/deploy.rst

 When the Gunicorn host is completely firewalled from the external network such that all connections come from a trusted proxy (e.g. Heroku) this value can be set to '*'.
-Using this value is **potentially dangerous** if connections to Gunicorn may come from outside the network as clients can use this header to forge the IP address Gunicorn sees, circumventing application rate limits and reporting incorrect addresses in log files.
+Using this value is **potentially dangerous** if connections to Gunicorn may come from untrusted proxies or directly from clients since the application may be tricked into serving SSL-only content over an insecure connection.

 Using Virtualenv
 ================